jaytalwar/GraphRag/timeline.md

     *   The deliverable is the `Retriever` class, with clear documentation on how to use it and examples.
     *   **(Stretch Goal for Week 5 / Further Work):** Begin developing a very simple User Interface (UI) using Streamlit.
 This UI should allow a user to type in a query, which then calls your `Retriever` class and displays the retrieved document snippets or their content.
 *   **Assigned to:** Aastha
 *   **Expected Delivery Date:** (To be filled by the intern)

 ---

+### Task 5: Streamlit UI for Demonstration
+*   **Task ID:** T5
+*   **Task Description:**
+    *   Develop a user-friendly web interface using Streamlit to showcase the capabilities of the knowledge graph and retriever.
+    *   The UI should allow an end-user to:
+        *   Enter a natural language query related to the product documentation.
+        *   View the search results retrieved by the `Retriever` class (from Task T4).
+        *   Display the content of the relevant document sections in a readable format.
+    *   Consider adding features like:
+        *   Displaying metadata about the retrieved documents (e.g., source path, related topics).
+        *   Visualizing parts of the knowledge graph related to the query or results (optional, can be complex).
+        *   Basic error handling and user feedback.
+    *   Ensure the UI is intuitive and effectively demonstrates the project's value in navigating and understanding the product documentation.
+    *   The UI should primarily interact with the `Retriever` class built in Task T4.
+*   **Assigned to:** Jay
+*   **Expected Delivery Date:** (To be filled by the intern)

+---